Request Free Consultation

 By staying informed about car seat policy in California and following the proper guidelines, you can help protect your child on the road and ensure they are as safe as possible in the event of an accident.

-If you would like to know more about the car seat law in California or if you need assistance following an accident, contact Sargon Law Group today.
+If you would like to know more about the car seat law in California or if you need assistance following an accident, contact the Phoenix injury lawyers at Sargon Law Group today.
 Our Phoenix car crash lawyers are here to support you and ensure your child’s safety and well-being are prioritized.